johnhany/awesome-list/README.md

 * [Aesara](https://github.com/aesara-devs/aesara) **(successor of Theano)** - A Python library that allows one to define, optimize/rewrite, and evaluate mathematical expressions, especially ones involving multi-dimensional arrays.

 * [einops](https://github.com/arogozhnikov/einops) - A tensor operation library for NumPy, PyTorch, TensorFlow and JAX.

+* [shap](https://github.com/slundberg/shap) - A game theoretic approach to explain the output of any machine learning model.

+* [ArviZ](https://github.com/arviz-devs/arviz) - A Python package for exploratory analysis of Bayesian models.

 * [openTSNE](https://github.com/pavlin-policar/openTSNE) - Extensible, parallel Python implementations of t-SNE.